-Custom queries can be run on pulse results in order to gain deeper insights from your experiments.
-These allow you to group by user dimensions, or filter to a specific set of users to see how the experiment impacted their experience.
+Custom queries can be run on Pulse results in order to gain deeper insights from your experiments and feature roll-outs.
+These allow you to filter or group metrics by event or user dimensions, or filter to a specific set of users to see how an experiment or launch has impacted these users' experience.

-Be careful with statistical interpretation of custom queries, especially when grouping by a dimension with lots of options.
-This can increase your chance of seeing a false positive statistically significant results.
+Be careful with statistical interpretation of Custom Queries, especially when grouping by a dimension with lots of options.
+This can increase your chance of seeing a false-positive statistically significant result.

 Running a Custom Query

-- Date range: the date range for which you're running your analysis on
+- Date range: The date range you're running your analysis on

 - Careful!
 This option can easily lead to erroneous and biased results.
 You will need to make sure the segment is defined based on the user's status before they were exposed to the experiment or feature gate.